top of page

 Here is a summation of our Chippewa Valley Motor Car Association LLC railroad history.

-A Board of Directors was established and a system of by-laws adopted for the safe operation of the line.
-All operators of motorcars must be members of the Chippewa Valley Motor Car Association and must pay annual dues.
-The board of directors has the power to increase or decrease dues as needed.
+The establishment of a Board of Directors and the adoption of by-laws ensured the safe operation of the line.
+Membership in the Chippewa Valley Motor Car Association is mandatory for all motorcar operators, who are required to pay annual dues.
+The board of directors is authorized to adjust dues accordingly.

-We will now be operating under a new owner "Land Use Agreement" with the Wisconsin Department of Natural Resources and our insurance "Certificate of Liability Insurance" will reflect the Wisconsin Department of Natural Resources as the named insured.
-Our "Lease Agreement" with Xcel Energy which has been in affect since May of 1995 is now terminated.
+We are currently operating under a new owner, the "Land Use Agreement" with the Wisconsin Department of Natural Resources, and our insurance policy, the "Certificate of Liability Insurance," now lists the Wisconsin Department of Natural Resources as the named insured.
+Our agreement with Xcel Energy, known as the "Lease Agreement" since May of 1995, has been officially terminated.

-The club owns four large A-4 Fairmont cars that we use as motive power for pulling flat cars, cranes (we have two), gang cars, tool cars, a sprayer and others.
-We spray once a year to keep the weeds back.
-Many hours were spent, early on, replacing ballast and cribbing due to washouts caused by an ice jam of the Chippewa River in 1988.
+The club possesses four large A-4 Fairmont cars utilized for pulling various equipment such as flat cars, cranes, gang cars, tool cars, and a sprayer.
+We conduct annual weed spraying to maintain the tracks.
+Significant efforts were made initially to replace ballast and cribbing due to washouts from an ice jam in the Chippewa River in 1988.

-We welcome new members and will provide rides of our rails for prospective members.
-Using A-4's at the head end and rear of a large number of gang cars, we can transport up to seventy people per round trip.
+New members are encouraged to join, and we offer rail rides to prospective members.
+By using A-4's at the front and back of a group of gang cars, we can transport up to seventy individuals per round trip.

-We are not affiliated with NARCOA or any other entity of motorcar owners; although we have members who are.
+We operate independently and are not associated with NARCOA or any other motorcar owner entity, although some of our members may be affiliated with them.

 Board Members of the CVMCA